eisental/BasicCircuits/README.md

 Changelog
 ---------
+#### BasicCircuits 0.9 (23/04/11)
+- Updated to work with RedstoneChips 0.9.
+- New bintobcd circuit for converting binary to bcd for numbers of any size.
+- Small change in receiver and transmitter activation message.
+- __counter__: Changed debug messages and possibly fixed the way it updates its outputs.
+- __clock__: Rewrote the circuit without using threads.
+Added latency compensation to prevent overall timing drift and tick rounding errors.
+It's now possible to use 1 input to control any number of clock outputs.
+Pulse width of 1 also works, and like 0 pulse width, result in lower cpu use.
+- __pixel__: It's now possible to change the wool painting distance of the pixel circuit using sign arguments.
+To set, add an argument anywhere with d{<distance>} or dist{<distance>}.
+The distance is the number of steps away from its interface blocks that the circuit will reach when painting wool blocks.
+- __sram__: Added the option to use ascii strings in /rctype by typing /rctype ascii <text> and use ascii characters instead of numbers as word values.
+Added binary input to /rctype by using bXXXXX as a data value.
+For ex: /rctype 0:b0101.
+New readonly mode by adding readonly as 2nd sign argument.
+When used the chip doesn't have a read/write input control pin and data input pins. /rctype can still be used to edit memory contents.
+- __terminal__: When an eot argument is added as a 2nd argument in ascii mode it will send an EOT ascii character (0x03 or ^C) after all characters were sent out.
+Added an optional EOT (end of transmission) output pin to the terminal circuit in ascii mode that is triggered after the last character is sent out.
+- __print__: The circuit will ignore ascii control characters (0-0x1F).
+The circuit's signs are now part of the circuit's structure.
+Breaking them will deactivate the circuit.
+- __comparator__: Added debug messages.

+bug fixes:

+- Fixed bug when trying to use a the print circuit with no signs attached. print will not activate unless it has at least 1 sign to print on.
+The signs must be actually attached to the interface block now.
+Post signs can be used when placing them on top of the interface block.
+- Fixed the zero wordlength crash bug in adder, multiplier and divider (thanks @Badzilla)
+- sram will properly load its state after a server restart.
+An error is sent to the console when the circuit's memory file is not found.
+- Fixed a bug where print circuit would print more than 15 characters on the 4th sign line.

 #### BasicCircuits 0.88 (07/04/11)
 - Updated to work with RC0.88.
 - Decoder is less strict now, and can be built with less than the amount of outputs required for the number of inputs.